AwkwardLiSFan/acs-skills-assessment-tracker/README.md

 You are welcome to clone the repo and open a pull request if you would like to submit your own additions.

-### Architecture

 ### Additional Notes

 This web app was built using Angular v16, and the backend leverages the use of MongoDB Atlas, a fully managed cloud database solution that also provides easy access to the data contained within via APIs that take away the need to manage our own server.

 It is hosted using a combination of AWS S3 and Cloudfront to provide secure static website hosting at a low cost.

 Direct contributions towards the cloud architecture are unfortunately not possible.
-You are welcome to look at the Deployment repository which provisions the cloud resources as code (IaC) using AWS CloudFormation, and open a pull request there if you wish to suggest changes.
+You are welcome to look at the Deployment repository which provisions the cloud resources as code (IaC) using AWS CloudFormation, and open a pull request if you wish to suggest changes.

 ## Disclaimer